 - without understanding, covenant-breakers, without familial affection, and without mercy.

-- Men who, while having known the righteous judgement and ordinance of God – that the men practicing such things are worthy of death – not only do them, but also join in approvingly with the men practicing them.
+- Men who, despite having known the righteous ordinance of God – that the men practicing such things are worthy of death – not only do them, but also join in approvingly with the men practicing them.

 Next: Romans chapter 2